microsoft/Windows-iotcore-samples/Samples/HelloBlinky/README.md

 ---
 layout: sample
 title: Hello Blinky
-description: An sample that shows how to make an LED attached to a GPIO pin blink on and off.
+description: A sample that shows how to make an LED attached to a GPIO pin blink on and off.
 keyword: iot, wiring, uwp
 permalink:
 samplelink: